GoogleChromeLabs/ps-analysis-tool/README.md

 # Learn how to use PSAT

+PSAT brings new and experimental capabilities to complement and expand Chrome DevTools and facilitate the analysis and debugging of sites in the context of PS.
 You can start by [installing and running PSAT](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki/Evaluation-Environment#installing-psat-from-chrome-web-store) right away!
 And to learn everything about using PSAT, check out the repository's [wiki page](https://github.com/GoogleChromeLabs/ps-analysis-tool/wiki), which contains detailed information about analyzing and debugging specific scenarios, and will help you map them to the specifics of your site.

 # Call to Action